rashedul360/doctors-lab/README.md

 ## here some pages like login, registration, dashboard, doctors,reset (this option will you apply to reset registred user password), and services

+## image hosted on IBB

+## The image has been optimized as much as possible

 ## logout method included

 ## blue badge verification applied. with the help of firebase. you can find out this option form dashboard